 Why not, then, apply that strong will to forgiving?
 Why let pessimism have even a minute of your time?
 Your strong will can keep pessimism away.

 The strong will needs to be understood, nurtured, and practiced in the context of forgiving.
 Long live the strong will.

 To grow in any virtue is similar to building muscle in the gym through persistent hard work.
 We surely do not want to overdo anything, including the pursuit of fitness.

-is the same with forgiveness.
+Yet, we must avoid under-doing it, too, if we are to continue to grow.
+It is the same with forgiveness.
 We need to be persistently developing our forgiveness muscles as we become forgivingly fit.
 This opportunity is now laid out before you.
 What will you choose?
 Will you choose a life of diversion, comfort, and pleasure, or the more exciting life of risking love, challenging yourself to forgive, and helping others in their forgiveness fitness?

 It takes steadfast courage to finally decide, “I will forgive.”

 So often we know in our mind, through reason, that forgiveness is the right path.
 Yet, we are hesitant to begin the journey.
 What if it proves to be too painful?
 What if I get lost along the way and do not know how to forgive?
 What if it comes out all wrong?

 “Whatever you do, you need courage.
 Whatever course you decide upon, there is always someone to tell you that you are wrong.
 There are always difficulties arising that tempt you to believe your critics are right.
 To map out a course of action and follow it to an end requires some of the same courage that a soldier needs.
 Peace has its victories, but it takes brave men and women to win them.”–Ralph Waldo Emerson